Let's be brutally honest for a second: picking the right SEO software in 2026 can literally make or break your entire digital marketing strategy.

 Ahrefs Keyword Explorer

-- Shows keyword ideas by search intent and question format
+- Easily breaks down keyword ideas by actual user intent and common questions.

 Semrush Keyword Magic Tool

-- Keyword Gap tool for comparing multiple competitors
+- The Keyword Gap tool is legendary for throwing your site against multiple competitors to see what you're missing.

 Which Is Better?